Ranch: 1935 - 1975

 This example, built in 1955 has a cross-hipped roof: a long roof ridge running parallel to the front facade with hipped extensions on both ends.
 It has recessed double doors and Medina sandstone horizontal cladding.

-This "ranchette" is located at 43 Briggs Avenue was built in 1954 without the car port and garage.
+This "Ranchette" is located at 43 Briggs Avenue was built in 1954 without the carport and garage.
 It has a large picture window in the front with horizontal lights.
-The cladding is about 12-14" in height and likely made of cedar.
+The cladding is about twelve to 14 inches in height and likely made of cedar.
 This home was in the Fairport Meadows Subdivion, owned by Domenic Prinzivalli.

 They often featured a covered “breezeway” - a small space located between the garage and the house which afforded a place to sit and enjoy the outdoors.
 These outside areas were very popular and were included whenever space permitted.

 FHA financing continued to have a profound influence on housing starts well into the 1960s.
 Home size increased gradually as the FHA guidelines were relaxed to accommodate higher loan limits.

 The Ranch home that we know today was born in southern California during the mid-1930s and is loosely based on the Spanish Colonial details of the American Southwest.
 Many sources cite the influence of Frank Lloyd Wright's Prairie style and his Usonian house concept of a simple, natural dwelling, on the development of the Ranch house style.
 These concepts will be evident in the later Contemporary house styles.